Laidout/laxkit/README.md

 backend for the desktop publishing program Laidout (http://www.laidout.org).

-The goal of the kit is to make the creation of art related programs easier, and also to make creation of user interfaces very efficient by having a lot of configurability in shortcuts and various other usability enhancements.
+The goal of the kit is to make the creation of art related programs easy, by providing basic, but adaptible and efficient interfaces that can be used as building blocks for more complex interfaces.
-For instance, when you have a large file list, pressing shift while twirling the wheel makes the list scroll faster and shift-control while twirling makes scrolling go extra fast.
+Examples of efficiency would be having a lot of configurability in shortcuts, using combinations of key modifiers during mouse actions to change scroll speeds, and providing draggable visual elements to change drawable object properties instead of low level input boxes off to the side.

 There is copius documentation of the source accessible through doxygen by running 'make docs'.